LianjiaTech/BELLE/README.md

 [![](https://dcbadge.vercel.app/api/server/zZJR2QuQ?compact=true&style=flat)](https://discord.gg/zZJR2QuQ)

-The goal of this project is to promote the development of the open-source community for Chinese language large-scale conversational models.
-This project optimizes Chinese performance in addition to original Alpaca.
-The model finetuning uses only data generated via ChatGPT (without other data).
+The goal of this project is to promote the development of the open-source community for Chinese language large-scale conversational models, and our vision is to help building large language model engine for everyone.
+This project optimizes Chinese performance based on opensource pretrained large language models.
+These models finetuning uses only data generated via ChatGPT (without other data).
 <br/>

 This repo contains: